gadmm/RFCs/rfcs/interop.md

 It has been argued that code using foreign pointers could be adapted in various ways:

-- With an indirection: use custom or abstract blocks.
+- With an indirection: use blocks with special tag *Custom* or *Abstract*.
-- Tag pointers: disguise pointers as integers by setting the lsb.
+- Tagging pointers: disguise pointers as integers by setting the lsb.

 In addition to explicitly breaking existing code, as we have seen in the case of foreign pointers, none of the propositions is ideal: in